-All financial liabilities held by the Fund as at 28 February 2025 and 29 February 2024, based on contractual maturities, fall due within one month.
+All financial liabilities held by the Fund as at 28 February 2025 and 29 February 2024, based on contractual maturities, fall due within one to three months.

 Management of liquidity risk

 Liquidity risk is minimised by holding sufficient liquid investments which can be readily realised to meet liquidity demands.